yaseenkady/tree.pro/tree/14_metabolic/15_urine/microalbuminuria.md

 # .

-Some albumin in urine, less than proteinuria.
+Some albumin in urine (less severe than proteinuria).

 # <